rorosaurus/tf2-binds/README.md

 # TF2binds

-This is a mapping of custom keybinds for Team Fortress 2.
+This is a template mapping of custom keybinds for Team Fortress 2.
 Includes class-specific binds.

 ### Applying to TF2 on Windows
 Copy the CustomBinds directory into this directory: